Adrian-LL/docker-wip/README.md

 # docker-wip for Jupyter + Docker
-Work In Progress for Docker
+>Work In Progress for Docker

-I intend to put here the steps for my docker setup in Windows 10 *without* using Docker for Windows (i.e. without using Hyper-V)
+>I intend to put here the steps I used for my docker setup in Windows 10 *without* using Docker for Windows (i.e. without using Hyper-V).

+> Using `docker-machine`
-## 1. Installed according Stefan Scherer's recs (here: https://stefanscherer.github.io/yes-you-can-docker-on-windows-7/)
+## 1. Installed according Stefan Scherer's article (here: https://stefanscherer.github.io/yes-you-can-docker-on-windows-7/)
+My setup:
 * Windows 10 Pro
 * Vmware Workstation 15
 * NOT using Hyper-V (installed, but not enabled via bcedit)

+### Commands used:
+> NOTE - all the commands are execute inside `Powershell` with administrative access
 ```ps
 choco install -y docker
 choco install -y docker-machine
 choco install -y docker-machine-vmwareworkstation
 ```
-The next one was not in the article above:
+The next one was not in the article above, but is needed for more advanced setups:
 ```ps
 choco install -y docker-compose
 ```
-> NOTE - all the commands are execute inside Powershell with administrative access

-By default the machines will be created in a folder `.docker` in `$env:USERPROFILE` (if in Powershell, or `%USERPROFILE%` if in cmd).
+By default the machines will be created in a folder `.docker` in user profile home

+ * `$env:USERPROFILE` if in Powershell,
+ * `%USERPROFILE%` if in cmd.

+### Move folder to another disk / location
 To move on another disk create a junction first for `.docker` folder.
 Put whatever path you need.

 I used and external SSD.
+The junction survives.

 ```ps
 docker-machine rm -f default